Avik-Das-567/Netflix-Style-Movie-Recommender/README.md

 ---

-## 🚀 **Possible Future Improvements**

-- Replace plain-text password storage with secure hashing

-- Allow users to rate movies and track favorites or watchlists

-- Add search auto-suggestions with fuzzy matching for better UX

-- Integrate interactive visualizations using Plotly or Chart.js

-- Enable basic subscription logic (e.g., restrict features based on plan)

-- Improve UI with animations and responsive layouts

-- Add movie filtering by genre, language, or rating

----

 ## 👤 **Author**

-Built by **Avik** — For learning, experimenting, and exploring Machine Learning with real-world web apps.
+Built by [Avik](https://github.com/Avik-Das-567) - For learning, experimenting, and exploring Machine Learning with real-world web apps.

 ---